 Do not force them off if they’re not ready, just try and remain patient and put on another episode of Friends.
 Once you’ve got the majority of the false nail off, gently buff your natural nails to remove any remnants.

-Our favourite acetone is the SOSU by SJ Gone Girl Acetone Remover.
 This powerful solution removes false nails and nail varnish while ensuring that minimal damage is caused to the natural nails underneath.
 It's the best way to keep nails healthy and strong when undergoing a removal process!